Why Regulations Matter More Than Most Owners Realise

 Guest Registration: The Most Enforced Requirement

-Failed registrations are among the most common triggers for penalties.
-Authorities cross-reference platform bookings against registration records.
+Failed registrations are among the most common triggers for penalties, and they tend to happen during busy weeks when the manual step gets skipped.
+Authorities cross-reference platform bookings against DTCM registration records, so a stay that appears on Airbnb or Booking.com but was never registered is easy to spot.
 Automated registration systems eliminate manual errors and ensure every stay is properly documented.

 Tourism Dirham Fees